Self-destructive behavior

 Self-destructive behavior is any behavior that is harmful or potentially harmful towards the person who engages in the behavior.

-Self-destructive behaviors have been shown by many people throughout the years.
-It is on a continuum, with one extreme end of the scale being suicide.
+Self-destructive behaviors are considered to be on a continuum, with one extreme end of the scale being suicide.
 Self-destructive actions may be deliberate, born of impulse, or developed as a habit.
 The term however tends to be applied toward self-destruction that either is fatal, or is potentially habit-forming or addictive and thus potentially fatal.
+It is also applied to the potential at a communal or global level for the entire human race to destroy itself through the technological choices made by society and their possible consequences.

-Self-destructive behavior is often associated with mental illnesses such as attention deficit hyperactivity disorder, borderline personality disorder or schizophrenia.
+Individual self-destructive behavior is often associated with neurodevelopmental or mental disorders such as attention deficit hyperactivity disorder, borderline personality disorder or schizophrenia.

 Origin

-Self-destructive behavior was first studied in 1895 by Freud and Ferenczi when they first recognized how traumatic experiences affected the development of children.
+Self-destructive behavior was first studied in 1895 by Sigmund Freud and Sándor Ferenczi when they first recognized how psychological trauma affected the development of children.
 Freud and Ferenczi noticed that children who were raised in an unhealthy environment were more often the ones to act out and take part in self-destructive behavior.

 Freud concluded that self-destructive behavior is influenced by one's ego or superego and aggression.
 Depending on how strongly influenced one is, it will increase the intensity of one's destructive behavior.
 Guilt is a leading factor for one's superego.
-For instance, growing up with alcoholic parents can increase one's self-destructive behavior because they feel guilty that they didn't provide them with the help they needed.
+For instance, growing up with alcoholic parents can increase one's self-destructive behavior because they feel guilty that they did not provide them with the help they needed.
 Since they failed to help their parents overcome these obstacles, they feel as if their parents failed because of them.
-Then, they use harming themselves as a coping mechanism to their guilt and failure.
+Hence they then use harming themselves as a coping mechanism for their guilt and failure.

 Freud additionally states that the aggression in self-destructive behavior is influenced by a personal motive.
 Just as cultural and environmental factors can play an important role of this, social factors can as well.
-For example, say a child was bullied all through middle school, the way to get rid of his pain the child would take action in self-destructive behavior, such as self-harm or yelling.
+For example, if a child were bullied all through middle school, one way for them to deal with their pain would be to exhibit self-destructive behavior such as self-harm or even yelling.

-With investigations Freud and Ferenczi formed a hypothesis that people with self-destructive behavior suffer from "forbidden fantasies, not memories," meaning that since the action isn't supposed to be done, self-destructive people get a stronger drive to take part in these actions.
+With investigations Freud and Ferenczi formed a hypothesis that people with self-destructive behavior suffer from "forbidden fantasies, not memories", meaning that since the action isn't supposed to be done, self-destructive people get a stronger drive to take part in these actions.

-Self-destructive behavior comes in many different forms that varies from person to person.
-Therefore, superego and aggression is different in every person.
+Self-destructive behavior varies from person to person, therefore superego and aggression is different in every person.